MrTonyGrey/MAP-Group-App/README.md

 ## Overview
 ### Description
-We are developing an app that will allow people to search and explore Black owned businesses in their area.
+Allows users to search and explore Black owned businesses in their area.
 They will have a profile and be able to favorite businesses as well as leave reviews.

 ### App Evaluation
 [Evaluation of your app across the following attributes]